Ring Around the Ring of KerryBy Rick Steves

 While in Kenmare, druids seek out the town's ancient stone circle, one of 100 little Stonehenges that dot southwest Ireland.
-Fitness buffs enjoy horseback riding, boating, hiking, and golfing (one way to experience Ireland's 40 shades of green).
+Fitness buffs enjoy horseback riding, boating, hiking, and golfing there are many ways to experience Ireland's 40 shades of green)

-Before or after the day you tackle the Ring, explore these sights near Kenmare: a mansion, open-air museum, and sheep farm.
-Muckross House is perhaps Ireland's best Victorian mansion.
+Before or after the day you tackle the Ring, consider exploring three worthwhile sights near Kenmare.
+The first is a stately home called Muckross House, perhaps Ireland's best Victorian mansion.
 Queen Victoria really did sleep here for three nights in 1861 — on the ground floor because she had a fear of house fires.
-Adjacent to Muckross House is a fascinating open-air folk museum that covers Irish farmlife from the 1920s to the 1950s.
+Adjacent to Muckross House is a fascinating open-air folk museum that covers Irish farm life from the 1920s to the 1950s.
 Talk with the docents who remember the year 1955, when electricity came to rural dwellings.
 Farmers would pull on Wellington boots for safety, then cautiously turn on the switch that powered the one bare bulb hanging from the ceiling.

-Ready for the Ring?
-Touring the Ring takes a long but satisfying day by car from Kenmare.
+Ready for Ireland's favorite road trip?
+Touring the Ring of Kerry takes a long but satisfying day by car from Kenmare.
 Smart travelers get an early start (by 8:30), working their way clockwise to escape the tour-bus procession heading counterclockwise.

 The laid-back town of Sneem (yup, funny name) is worth a stop.
 The square on the east side of town is called South Square and the one on the west is called North Square.
 When it comes to giving directions, the Irish march to their own beat.